 What had started as a small but intense burning sensation at my instep, had grown so my entire foot felt as if on fire.
 The little red spot had turned into a big red spot, covering most of the foot.
 Since the inflammation appeared to have stabilized and the flesh wasn’t too swollen — just red and little puffy — I wasn’t all that worried.
 (And if you buy that, I have a bridge painted International Orange for sale.)

 Not being religious, and only slightly superstitious (knock on wood), I’m not a big believer in divine causality.
 But sometimes it just feels like the universe has it out for you.
 And at those times I’ve found it best to keep my head down, avoid power tools, and don’t mess around with sharp knives.

 Wincing, I glanced at Ze wielding his own sharp knife only inches away.
-He noticed me watching and stopped the whistling, just long enough to give me a big, fat, that’s okay grin.
-And fool that I am, I smiled back, which only encouraged him to whistle louder.
+He noticed me watching and stopped whistling just long enough to give me a big, fat, that’s okay grin.
+And fool that I am, I smiled back, which encouraged him to whistle even louder.
 João, washing vegetables at the rail, looked up and gave me a withering scowl.
-For a brief moment our eyes met with a flinty unity.
+For a brief moment our eyes met in flinty unity.
 (It was the closest I’d felt to him yet.)
 Shaking his head and grumbling, he returned to his scrubbing with a vengeance.
 Seconds later his hand jerked out and he exclaimed, “Hey!
 There’s a big dourado going under the jangada.”

 Next chapter: Peixe Dourado